Part I – Chapter 1

 Nina was taken aback by her father’s action.
 In comparison to her little brother, she could still count the number of times he had hit her on her fingers.
 Carlos was usually more lenient toward his daughter than his son, but on this particular day, he wasn’t.
 He was finally so close to getting what he wanted.

 ‘’I will hear no more.
 You will do as you are supposed to.
 You’re no exception to the rules in our world.’’

 Nina held her hand against the red cheek as she watched her father step closer to give a hug.
 She rested her stinging cheek against his shoulder.
 It didn’t come as a surprise, he often embraced her right after hitting her.
 Nina never knew whether he did it because he regretted hitting her in the first place or if this was his way of consoling her.

 “You’re strong, Nina.
 I know you can do this for The Family.”

 “Don’t.”
 The amount of pressure Carlos put on his teeth caused one to believed they would crack and pulverize.
-“No matter how many times we have this conversation, it will always result in the same thing.”
+“No matter how many times we have this conversation, it always ends the same way.”